helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 # OAuth2RestTemplate

 Add spring security dependency which automatically enables basic password authentication, you have to disable it if you don't need it, e.g. if authentication is already taken care of for you by an API gateway
+Doesn't use the context's ObjectMapper so jackson customizations need to be applied again, e.g. write_timestamps_as_strings.
+In fact the ability to customize the behavior seems to be extremely limited by the fact that OAuth2RestTemplate calls RestTemplate's default constructor under the hood.
+So in order to apply common customizations like Jackson's write_timestamps_as_strings I had to fall back to `@JsonFormat` instead of ...
-Doesn't use the context's ObjectMapper so jackson customizations need to be applied again, e.g. write_timestamps_as_strings I'm not sure why the author(s) have gone with inheritance over composition here.
-To me, that seems much more natural.
-Then the caller could provide their own RestTemplate, e.g. `new OAuth2RestTemplate(myRestTemplate, otherParam);`
+I'm not sure why the author(s) have gone with inheritance over composition here.
+To me, that seems much more natural. the caller could provide their own RestTemplate, e.g. `new OAuth2RestTemplate(myRestTemplate, otherParam);`

 # WebClient